 SUMMER 2021 IMPORTANT DATES

 BBYO offers need-based scholarship so that anyone who wants to is able to attend our programs without financial constraints standing in the way.
-Funds for our 2020 experiences are available—please contact [email protected] upon registration.
-Specific information on 2021 scholarship will be published here when available.
+Funds for our 2021 experiences are available—to apply, please complete the BBYO Scholarship Application Form after you complete your registration.

 BBYO members participating in CLTC, ILTC, and Kallah are eligible for scholarship.